Political parties make final push to get Sedgwick Co. voters to the polls

-“You need to remind people that the elections are here because people forget,” said Jimmy Yeager, Chair Sedgwick County Democratic Party.
+“You need to remind people that the elections are here because people forget,” said Jimmy Yeager, Sedgwick County Democratic Party chair.

 “We’ve had well over 100 different volunteers probably closer to 200 now as either knocking in their neighborhoods, their precincts, and they are making phone calls,” said Ben Sauceda, Executive Director Sedgwick County Republican Party.